GNOME/gimp/devel-docs/README.md

 ### Concepts
 #### Basics

-Plug-ins in GIMP are executables which GIMP can call upon certain conditions.
+Plug-ins in LIGMA are executables which LIGMA can call upon certain conditions.
 Since they are separate executables, it means that they are run as their own process, making the plug-in infrastructure very robust.
-No plug-in should ever crash GIMP, even with the worst bugs.
+No plug-in should ever crash LIGMA, even with the worst bugs.
 If such thing happens, you can consider this a core bug.

 On the other hand, a plug-in can mess your opened files, so a badly